ejmastnak/ejmastnak.github.io/tutorials/vim-latex/prerequisites.md

 # 1. Suggested Prerequisites for Writing LaTeX in Vim
 This is part one in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
-This article covers the prerequisites you should probably meet to get the most out of this series.
+I wrote this series with beginners in mind, but some prerequisite knowledge is unavoidable.
-These prerequisites are listed below; each includes a suggestion or mini-tutorial for getting up to speed.
+Each prerequisites is listed below and includes a suggestion or mini-tutorial for getting up to speed.
+You should be comfortable with the material below to get the most out of this series.

 ## Contents of this article
 <!-- vim-markdown-toc GFM -->